Luk1e/form-platform/README.md

 # Form Platform

 A full-stack web application that enables users to create, manage, and share forms.
-Built with React, Express, and MySQL.
+Built with React, Express and MySQL.

 ## Features